 Virtual File Systems

-Virtual file system means, the file system that's not directly tied to a physical storage device.
-These files are actually hosted on memory and not on a disk and more importantly, the contents of these files are dynamic.
+A virtual file system isn't tied to a physical storage device.
+These files live in memory, not on a disk.
+And the content of these files is dynamic.

-The VFS layer, routes the open, read, write, and close calls to the appropriate file system implementation.
-In case of virtual file systems, these functions are implemented by the kernel to read or write it's internal data structures.
+The VFS layer routes the open, read, write, and close calls to the right file system.
+For virtual file systems, the kernel implements these functions.
+It returns data from internal structures or writes back to its internal objects.

 The directories and files are created as and when the system needs them.
 Only the content is dynamic and comes from internal data structures of the kernel.